Chains74/CI-MS1/README.md

 Screenshot of final website on different screens: ![Screen Sizes](https://github.com/Chains74/CI-MS1/blob/master/Documentation/MS1%20Screens.png)

 ## UX
 The website is for potential employers to be able to quickly see what my main skills are.
 They will also be able to see a brief work history with pertinent details from those roles.
+I wanted to keep the site sleek and easy to navigate using the navigation bar at the top of eaach page.
+I have made sure that the header and footer are the same, along with the minimal colour palette and splitting of sections between the off-white and gradient colours.
+This is repeated across the site so the user experience doesn't change between pages.

 Basic Wireframes: